thaopham98/CPP/classProject_Thao_Pham/Final_Project.md

 ## Requirements
 For this portion of the assignment assignment you will implement the EXCEPTION handling techniques covered in Chapter 9.
 Your application must handle at least three EXCEPTIONs.
 You will decide how to implement these EXCEPTIONs.
 Details for submitting your final project are provided below:

-Submit your project using the assignment template Include a copy of your completed pseudocode (50pts)
+	- Submit your project using the assignment template.
+	- Include a copy of your completed pseudocode (50pts).
-Include a screen shot illustration the full execution of each menu item in your project  (40 pts) Include a 4-6 sentence summary of your experience creating this application (40 pts)
+	- Include a screen shot illustration the full execution of each menu item in your project (40 pts).
+	- Include a 4-6 sentence summary of your experience creating this application (40 pts).

 ### BONUS
 Create a custom data type (struct) to store the objects contained in your container.
 The struct should have at least three attributes, for example, a car struct could have make, model, year as it's attributes.
 The bonus component will add 10 additional points to your final project.

-Submit your full project in a compressed zipped folder (70 pts)
+Submit your full project in a compressed zipped folder (70 pts).

 ## Summary
 For me, creating a console application is not difficult, especially after knowing what my program is for.
 After that is how to the program run with the knowledge I have learn, such as the program’s containers, functions, algorithms and etc. The thing that I spent more time on was using the STL to make my code shorter and works better.
 For example, using the copy() algorithm to copy the elements from a container with other containers, or some algorithms don’t work with a type of container.
 While creating this application, I become more flexible at using the STL and debugging the code.

-## Pseudocode
+### Pseudocode
 	CALL displayItems with menu
 		PRINT Menu Item
 		SET index to 0